dsent1/expense-tracker/README.md

 To run:
 No install!
-Simply open index.html in any browser. open index.html        # macOS
-# or double-click the file in your file explorer
+Simply open index.html in any browser,  or double-click the file in your file explorer

 ## NOTE: Internet connection IS needed for conversion.